If you’re not listening, your meetings are a waste of everyone’s time

 Before my mum passed away, she used to phone me every evening at 6pm to have a quick chat.
-This started back in the days when it was cheaper to phone after 6pm and because my mum’s done this for so many years, it’s become a habit.
+This started back in the days when it was cheaper to phone after this time and because my mum’s done this for so many years, it’s become a habit.

 Unfortunately, 6pm isn’t the most convenient time for me.
 I soon got into my own habit of pretending to listen while I completed another task.

 I recall rushing through our conversation, which consisted of lots of ‘yes’ ‘really?’ and ‘oh lovely’ comments coming from me.
 I clearly wasn’t fully focused on what she was saying, and sometimes even found myself missing parts of her stories.

 Then, things changed.
 My dad passed away.
 All of a sudden, I realised how important the 6pm call was to my mum, as some days I would be the first person she’d spoken to that day.
 She placed a lot of value on the conversation and she’d look forward to it all day.
 I realised I needed to get out of the habit of just answering without paying attention to what she said.

 Are you ‘pretend listening’ at work?

 I recently shared this in a workshop with a group of leaders, whilst exploring the 5 levels of listening by Stephen Covey.
 This was in reference to level 2: pretend listening, when someone gives you the impression they hear what you’re saying, and may hear some of the words, but they are not ‘present’.
 They tend to nod their head, smile, say ‘yes’ etc to indicate they are listening, but they are clearly not giving you their full attention.